 Rustlers has been in business for over 20 years and is a regional institution in Albany.
-Owner Les Palmer shared some of the challenges he’s faced running a business during a pandemic, and the opportunities he found through recruiting apprentices and trainees in WA.
+Owner Les Palmer shared some of the challenges he’s faced running a business during a pandemic, and the opportunities he found through recruiting apprentices and trainees in Perth.

 Are you managing to find the staff you need for your business?